pankod/superplate/documentation/docs/fetch.md

 id: fetch
 title: Fetch
 sidebar_label: Fetch
+description: How to use fetch data in Next.js?
 ---

 The Fetch API provides an interface for fetching resources (including across the network)